Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and public relations.

-An electronic billboard is basically a large (or even giant!) screen made up of LED (light emitting diode) bulbs whose lights are arranged and timed to create static, changing or full motion text and images.
+An electronic billboard is basically a large (or even giant!) screen made up of LED (light-emitting diode) bulbs whose lights are arranged and timed to create static, changing, or full-motion text and images.
 It can also go by these names:

 - Digital billboard

-- Digital, electronic or video display
+- Digital, electronic, or video display

 - Electronic message sign or board

-It can be thought of as being similar to a digital photo which is made up of pixels.
+It can be thought of as being similar to a digital photo that is made up of pixels.
 However, on an electronic billboard, pixels are LED bulbs.
-Unlike a digital photo, the resolution is not determined by how many pixels the board uses, but how close together the pixels are.
+Unlike a digital photo, the resolution is not determined by how many pixels the board uses, but by how close together the pixels are.
 The closer together they are, the more realistic the image that can be produced.

-Though typically used outdoors for advertising, some electronic billboard equipment can also be used indoors for retail, restaurants, trade shows, entertainment and sporting events.
-Other uses both indoors and out can include traffic alerts, directional signs and safety information (such as in construction zones).
+Though typically used outdoors for advertising, some electronic billboard equipment can also be used indoors for retail, restaurants, trade shows, entertainment, and sporting events.
+Other uses, both indoors and out, can include traffic alerts, directional signs, and safety information (such as in construction zones).

-According to outdoor digital billboard manufacturer Watchfire, there are currently around 450,000 billboards in the United States and only about 0.55 percent of them have been converted to digital.
+According to outdoor digital billboard manufacturer Watchfire, there are currently around 450,000 billboards in the United States, and only about 0.55 percent of them have been converted to digital.
 So there is a high potential for growth.